stephyf/Wordpress-installation-using-AWSCLI-commands/readme.md

     ]
 }
 ````

-​
-Then I am going to add port 80 access and SSH from the instance which craeted only for SSH access:
+Then I am going to `add port 80 access and SSH from the instance which craeted only for SSH access`:
-​

 ````
 [ec2-user@ip-172-31-44-84 ~]$ aws ec2 authorize-security-group-ingress --group-id sg-0537d3a2d2f41e2eb --protocol tcp --port 80 --cidr 0.0.0.0/0
 {